RahilIbrahimK/Principles-of-Aritificial-Intelligence/README.md

-This GitHub repository contains a collection of lab programs written for the "Principles of Artificial Intelligence" course.
+this GitHub repository contains a collection of lab programs written for the "Principles of Artificial Intelligence" course.
 These programs serve as practical implementations and exercises to reinforce the theoretical concepts covered in the course.